|

 ![]() |

-In 1972, CA 195 between I-10 and CA 111 was deleted
+In 1972, CA 195 between I-10 and CA 111 was deleted.

-when the CA 86S expressway was finished.
 The inset map at right shows the

 truncated alignment from 1974.